HenrikBechmann/react-super-simple-scroller/README.md

   orientation
   layout
-  cellDimensions // as passed to the scroller spacing // as passed to the scroller
+  cellDimensions // as passed to the scroller viewDimensions spacing // as passed to the scroller
 }
 ```
-`cradleActual` holds the same properties (but with actual counts), plus the following:
+`cradleActual` holds almost the same properties (with actual counts, but without cellDimensions, viewportDimensions, and spacing), plus the following:

 ```
 {